Unity-Technologies/ml-agents/gym-unity/README.md

   will be floats (0.0-1.0).
 Defaults to `False`.
 * `multiagent` refers to whether you intent to launch an environment which contains more than one agent.
 Defaults to `False`.
+* `flatten_branched` will flatten a branched discrete action space into a Gym Discrete.
+  Otherwise, it will be converted into a MultiDiscrete.
+Defaults to `False`.

 The returned environment `env` will function as a gym.